-Guest post by Dr Simon Slater.
 The West Midlands is no stranger to ‘futures’ work.
-In 2006, Forum for the Future working with Sustainability West Midlands, wrote the West Midlands Futures: Drivers of change affecting the West Midlands report.
+In 2006, Forum for the Future working with Sustainability West Midlands, wrote the 'West Midlands Futures: Drivers of change affecting the West Midlands' report.

-Guest post by John Regan from Lancaster Chamber of Commerce.
 Last year we asked young people to write and/or draw their ideas for what Lancaster will or should be like in 2065.

-Guest post by Bruce Beck and Michael Thompson.
 What do Arsenal’s Emirates Stadium in London, the now glorious heritage of Islington’s housing stock, and the cable-car system in Kathmandu for getting milk supplies to that city, all have in common?

 The role housing plays in underpinning or undermining achievement in British cities in the coming decades will vary from city to city.

-Guest post by Graham Leeks, UK Water Partnership.
 The British press of the mid-19th century called the unavoidable smell of London’s river 'The Great Stink'.

 This Parliament ends on 30 March.
 Between then and the general election on 7 May is the pre-election period and the Civil Service communicates less, in line with the General Election Guidance.